Kent Monkman: Controversy

-Monkman's painting Hanky Panky depicts the Prime Minister of Canada, Justin Trudeau, restrained and on all fours with his pants down as Monkman's alter ego, Miss Chief Eagle Testickle, approaches him from behind holding up a red sex toy in the shape of praying hands.
+Monkman's painting Hanky Panky depicts the former Prime Minister of Canada, Justin Trudeau, restrained and on all fours with his pants down as Monkman's alter ego, Miss Chief Eagle Testickle, approaches him from behind holding up a red sex toy in the shape of praying hands.
 Monkman initially suggested that the scene was a consensual act, but later apologized for "any harm that was caused by the work."
 Indigenous critics disparaged Monkman's portrayal of sexual violence, especially his portrayal of Indigenous women participating in voyeuristic rape.

 Some critics say that Monkman prioritizes the white colonial perspective and sometimes "falls in with a tradition of artists voicing the perspective of Indigenous groups that do not wholly belong to them."

 Miss Chief Eagle Testickle

 Miss Chief Eagle Testickle is the two-spirit alter ego that Monkman uses in his art; she is a hunter, artist, activist, seducer, hero, and performer.
 She is also a mythological and anachronistic time traveler, existing during the creation of the world itself as well as in the “colonial spaces [of] the past and present.”

 The "Miss Chief" part of her name is a play on the word "mischief", to reflect Miss Chief's trickster role in many of Monkman's works.
-"Eagle Testickle" sounds like "egotistical", to allude to “what Monkman sees as the egotism of 19th century [Euro-North American] artists.”
-As Penny Cousineau-Levine claims, by originally identifying with Cher, “Miss Chief foregrounds her ‘half-breed’ identity."
-Dayna Mcleod explains: “Miss Chief's name speaks to (mis)representations of Indigeneity, gender, and sexuality and disrupts all three.”
+"Eagle Testickle" sounds like "egotistical", to allude to "what Monkman sees as the egotism of 19th century [Euro-North American] artists."
+As Penny Cousineau-Levine claims, by originally identifying with Cher, "Miss Chief foregrounds her 'half-breed' identity."
+Dayna Mcleod explains: "Miss Chief's name speaks to (mis)representations of Indigeneity, gender, and sexuality and disrupts all three."

 Monkman was interested in colonial artists who documented "highly idealized representations of Canadian Aboriginal peoples as noble savages."
-These depictions "sought to ‘freeze' [Indigenous peoples] in these idealized, yet lost times" or "depict ‘pristine landscapes of Canada’ that were ‘void of reference to native peoples’.”
-Monkman was interested in the “subjective position of the artists who produce Western American wild frontier paintings”.
-Jonathan Katz argues that Monkman is concerned with the “telling of the past, as opposed to the past itself.”
+These depictions "sought to 'freeze' [Indigenous peoples] in these idealized, yet lost times" or "depict 'pristine landscapes of Canada' that were 'void of reference to native peoples'."
+Monkman was interested in the "subjective position of the artists who produce Western American wild frontier paintings".
+Jonathan Katz argues that Monkman is concerned with the "telling of the past, as opposed to the past itself."

-Monkman claims that his inspiration for creating Miss Chief was George Catlin's painting Dance to the Berdash (1835-1837).
-In response to both the painting and Catlin's remarks about traditional Indigenous conceptions of gender and sexuality, Monkman was “prompted to incorporate a persona in his paintings that would embrace gender and sexuality, honouring the tradition of the two-spirit in Indigenous societies” and "create an artistic persona that could rival that of Catlin.”
+Monkman claims that his inspiration for creating Miss Chief was George Catlin's painting Dance to the Berdash (1835–1837).
+In response to both the painting and Catlin's remarks about traditional Indigenous conceptions of gender and sexuality, Monkman was "prompted to incorporate a persona in his paintings that would embrace gender and sexuality, honouring the tradition of the two-spirit in Indigenous societies" and "create an artistic persona that could rival that of Catlin."
 Monkman has stated that Miss Chief helps him "lighten how [he] treats sometimes very dark subject matter."